Good-Data-Hub/taxonomy4good/README.md

 use of words and structure of hierarchy when it comes to representing sustainability.

 ## What are Taxonomies
 Taxonomy is the practice and science of categorization or classification.
-A taxonomy (or taxonomical classification) is a scheme of classification, especially a hierarchical classification, in which things are organised into groups or types.
+A taxonomy (or taxonomical classification) is a scheme of classification, specifically a hierarchical categorization and organization of data into distinct classes or groups based on shared characteristics.

-In this library, we aim to provide organizations, scientists, and activists with a single source of truth to various listed and non-listed taxonomies.
-These data structures can be leveraged in several sustainability initiatives such as machine learning, NLP and ESG reporting.
+## #Taxonomy4Good
+Taxonomy4good, is the first open-source library for ESG and Sustainability standards and taxonomies.
+This lexicon is a centralized repository for the most prominent sustainability/ESG standards in code form, ready for data labeling and for use with an API to query relevant data.
+Users can seamlessly integrate the provided taxonomies into their workflow, or create a custom taxonomy to form a reporting structure for existing sustainability scoring models.

+## Analysing Results
+A good taxonomy provides a strong signal to investors and other stakeholders and assists their decision making by identifying the non-financial benefits of a given asset.
+It should mitigate so-called “greenwashing” – the generation of apparent sustainability benefits that are nonexistent in practice.3 By contrast, taxonomies are not designed for risk management purposes.
+For instance, to provide a comprehensive assessment of exposures to climate-related risks, would require taking into account interdependencies with investors’ and entities’ other portfolio holdings, as well as a deeper analysis of the financial impact of possible future shocks.
+Taxonomies classify a single asset and therefore cannot take into account interdependencies with other assets.
+Rather, risk management tools such as scenario analysis and stress tests should be integrated into the standard financial risk measures widely in used by both central banks and financial market

 ## Use Cases